Skip to content

 The Greenbrier Valley enjoys comfortable weather much of the year, extending the days of outdoor dining well into fall and early spring.
 Many locally-owned restaurants have fully embraced these more casual spaces, promising a breath of fresh air that easily compliments a sit-down bite to eat or an evening cocktail.

-While we've highlighted nine notable al fresco dining venues, there are many more from urban casual to French chic.
+While we've highlighted seven notable al fresco dining venues, there are many more, from urban casual to French chic.
 Be sure to check out the full list!

 1. The Humble Tomato takes full advantage of its expansive garden setting to serve Italian fare and refreshing, seasonal beverages.
 Choose between patio seating under a canopy of umbrellas, or find one of the quiet tables dotted about the tree-shaded lawn.